 The market now uses a mixture of local facial recognition processes that run on a device itself and remote ones that require the sort of computing horsepower that’s usually only available via the cloud.

 Microsoft has an easy-to-use middleware solution AI emotion analysis, so just about anyone can work advanced sentiment analysis into their projects.

 (Source: Microsoft Azure Emotion API)

-The sheer power of these machine learning products is beginning to put privacy advocates on edge, raising questions about the potentially abusive uses of technology that could passively identify any person from a grainy security camera feed.
+The sheer power of these machine learning products is beginning to put privacy advocates on edge, raising questions about the potentially abusive uses of facial recognition technology that could passively identify any person from a grainy security camera feed.

 So where are we headed?

+The technology has progressed to the point that its continued development is necessitating updates to law and urgent public conversations.
 This is the case with all revolutionary new technologies: they create, or threaten to create, a collection of new and unforeseeable problems, which leads to justified cultural anxiety.

+The future remains bright for a technology with more than adequate levels of both funding and public interest.
 With constantly evolving abilities and limitations, there is no telling where it could be in a decade’s time, but it will be exciting seeing how it gets there.